 - 1) Request for Variance (RFV): The Supplier and/or sub-tier Supplier is expected to meet all requirements EXACTLY as specified on the drawing and/or specification (i.e. dimensions, materials, chemicals, plating, passivation, etc.).
 In the event that discrepancies or variances are identified after acceptance of the purchase order and prior to shipment of product, the Supplier shall immediately notify the Buyer.
-Product shall not be shipped to the Buyer with known variances. - 2) A Request for Variance (RFV) may be considered by the Buyer, depending on the type of variance.
+Product shall not be shipped to the Buyer with known variances. - A Request for Variance (RFV) may be considered by the Buyer, depending on the type of variance.
 To be included in the RFV request is a fit/form/function analysis.
-In the event that discrepancies or variances are identified after acceptance of the purchase order and prior to shipment of product, the Supplier shall immediately notify the Buyer.
-Product shall remain quarantined at the Supplier until (or if) approved through the Buyer.
-Submission of the RFV shall be in accordance with DID DI-CMAN-80640 unless otherwise directed by Buyer.

-American Ordnance Privileged and Company Confidential 9 of 37 3) Engineering Change Proposal (ECP): The Supplier must notify and obtain approval of the Buyer, prior to making any change to the design of the product or material required by this Purchase Order.
+Product shall remain quarantined at the Supplier until (or if) approved through the Buyer. - 2) Engineering Change Proposal (ECP): The Supplier must notify and obtain approval of the Buyer, prior to making any change to the design of the product or material required by this Purchase Order.
 An Engineering Change Proposal (ECP) shall be submitted to the Buyer for approval, prior to submitting to the Customer.
 The Buyer is responsible for making such submission to the Customer.
 The Supplier will be notified, in writing, of the result of such submission.